Samyak-DT/FasterSpecFit/README.md

 * emlines_sparse_multi.py -- sparse cpu_direct computation that
   learns a separate shift and width for each fitted line

+* emlines_sparse_custom.py -- improved version of sparse_multi that
+  builds and uses a custom linear operator for the Jacobian

 All the CPU implementations are accelerated with Numba, while the GPU implementations use JAX.